qteatime/kate/docs/source/design/api/A0001-object-storage.rst

 The surface API is a high-level TypeScript API built on top of the Core Language semantics specified above.
-We only cover the client part of it, which is exposed to the cartridge under the Kate APIs.
+We only cover the client part of it, which is exposed to the cartridge under the Kate Runtime APIs.
 It's defined as follows:

 .. code-block:: typescript